 All students at Bucks New University are provided with their own unique Email address.
 Your department will use your student email to contact you about important messages regarding your course.
 The University also shares news, events and other information using email.

 While you are a student the university will send important e-mail communications including information from tutors and receipts from TurnitinUK to your university issued e-mail address.
-This address is your student id followed by bucks.ac.uk e.g. email@example.com.
+This is not an email you can log into (no mailbox to send and receive emails), but rather an email address of the format <studentID>@bucks.ac.uk i.e. email@example.com.

 To ensure you receive these communication you will need to set-up a forwarding address to your personal mailbox.